Drug Shortages and Discontinuations

 Last updated: Jul 27/22

-Betamethasone dipropionate 0.05% with glycol topical cream
+Betamethasone dipropionate 0.05% topical lotion

-Last updated: Jun 24/24
+Last updated: Nov 27/24

-Betamethasone dipropionate 0.05%/salicylic acid 2% scalp lotion
+Betamethasone dipropionate 0.05%/ salicylic acid 2% scalp lotion

 See CPS (subscription) - Dandruff & Seborrheic Dermatitis or Psoriasis for alternative treatments.
+CPS is available through SHIRP.

-Betamethasone valerate 0.05% topical lotion
+Betamethasone valerate 0.05% and 0.1% topical lotion

 For corticosteroid lotions of similar potency, see RxFiles Topical Corticosteroids.
 RxFiles is available through SHIRP

-Last updated: Jun 14/24
+Last updated: Aug 29/24

 Budesonide nasal spray